 - If you are coming by car please note that parking in Oxford can be difficult, especially on busy open days, and so we strongly recommend that you use one of Oxford's Park & Ride schemes.

-- Please avoid Thornhill and Seacourt Park & Ride services, as these tend to fill up early in the morning.
+- Please avoid Seacourt Park & Ride, as it tends to fill up early in the morning.
 Redbridge to the south, or Pear Tree or Water Eaton to the north, should have more capacity.
-Drivers should expect delays around Hinksey Hill and Kennington roundabouts due to road works.

 - Be aware that the city centre will be unusually busy, with several thousand extra visitors expected.
 Local business owners may want to make the most of the opportunity for extra business by ordering stock accordingly.